JuliaDynamics/DiscreteEvents.jl/docs/src/manual/usage.md

 CurrentModule = Simulate
 ```

 `Simulate.jl` runs on Julia versions ≥ v"1.0".
+Multithreading requires Julia ≥ v"1.3".

 ```@docs
 Simulate
 version
 ```

-## The clock
+## Clocks

-A clock in `Simulate.jl` is an active object residing in a thread and continuously
+A clock in `Simulate.jl` is an active object residing in a thread and
-registering function calls or expressions as events, scheduling them for execution
-or evaluation at a given time or under a given condition and executing them at
-their time or if conditions are met.
+registers function calls or expressions as events, schedules them at a given time or under a given condition and executes them at their time or if conditions are met.

-A clock can be created.
-It is operated as a state machine.
-It can control
+- `Clock` and `ActiveClock`s have virtual (simulation) time.
+A `Clock` can
-active clocks on other threads.
+  control and synchronizes with `ActiveClock`s on other threads.
+It can be
+  started and run for a given time.
+- `RTClock`s have real (system) time and operate independently from each other
+  and other clocks.
+They run continuously at given clock ticks and execute
+  scheduled events if their time becomes due.

 ```@docs
 Clock
-PClock
 ActiveClock
-pclock
+RTClock
 ```
 Clocks have the following substructures:

 ```@docs
 Schedule
-AC
+ClockChannel
 ```

-There is a default central clock 𝐶. You can set time units and query the current simulation time.
+You can set time units and query the current clock time.
+There is a default clock `𝐶`, which can be used for experimental work. `RTC` can be used to setup and
+control real time Clocks.

 ```@docs
+setUnit!
+tau
 𝐶
-setUnit!
-tau(::Clock)
+RTC
 ```

-You can fork single clocks to multiple threads or collapse them if no longer needed and diagnose parallel clocks.
+You can create a clock with parallel active clocks on all available threads or fork existing clocks to other threads or collapse them if no longer needed.
+You can get direct access to parallel clocks and diagnose them.

 ```@docs
+PClock
 fork!
+pclock
 collapse!
 diag
 ```

+!!! note
+Directly accessing the `clock` substructure of parallel `ActiveClock`s is possible but not recommended since it breaks parallel operation.
+The right way is to pass `event!`s to the `ActiveClock`-variable.
+The communication then happens over the channel to the `ActiveClock` as it should be.

 ## Events